The role of $T_0$ in CMB anisotropy measurements: T0 in cosmological models

+With $T_{\ast}$ as an extremely well measured quantity, then the baryon and cold dark matter densities at last scattering, $\rho_{\rm b}(T_\ast)\propto \bb T_\ast^3$ and $\rho_{\rm c}(T_\ast)\propto \bc T_\ast^3$, are in fact relatively well constrained by CMB power spectra.
 Some of the papers in the literature discussing $T_0$ as a free parameter seem to suggest that $T_0$ directly impacts recombination~\cite{Chluba2008,2018CORE,20RephaeliT0}.
 This is mainly due to directly varying $T_0$ without considering $\bb$ and $\bc$ as new variables.
 If one simply fixes $\bht$ and $\cht$, while changing $T_0$, the baryon and matter densities at the recombination epoch are actually changed, which drastically alters the recombination history~\cite{Chluba2008}.
 However, baryon and dark matter densities at last scattering are actually fairly well measured through recombination physics, so such an approach of fixing $\bht$ and $\cht$ and changing $T_0$ does not correspond with the constraint conditions set by CMB power spectra.
 A better and more physically motivated approach for analysing the effects of $T_0$ on cosmology is to fix $\bb$ and $\bc$, which are well constrained in the 7-parameter $\lc{+}T_0$ model.

 When analyzing the impact of varying $T_0$ in cosmological models, it is crucial to distinguish $T_0$ from $T_\ast$, based on their roles in recombination.
 The dynamical variable $T_{\gamma}$ clearly enters recombination physics, with $T_\ast$ being set by the absolute energy scale of atomic and particle physics and well determined by CMB power spectra; however, the present-day background photon temperature $T_0$ only serves as a relative timescale that indicates how much the Universe has expanded since the time of last scattering, with $T_0$ itself having no effect on the physics of the early Universe when using the physically relevant parameters $\bb$ and $\bc$.